StigNygaard/lastfm-widgets/README.md

 The widget frontend code. _All_ that is needed for widget to work in _Demo_ or _Basic_ mode.
 See [Releases](https://github.com/StigNygaard/lastfm-widgets/releases) to get latest "release-version" of this folder's content.
-And see https://lastfm-widgets.deno.dev/ for more about widget _modes_ and how to use and customize the widget.
+And see https://lastfm-widgets.deno.dev/ (*this address will sone change*) for more about widget _modes_ and how to use and customize the widget.

 #### /demo/ folder

-Frontend-code for the demo page seen on https://lastfm-widgets.deno.dev/
+Frontend-code for the demo page seen on https://lastfm-widgets.deno.dev/ (*this address will sone change*)

 #### /services/ folder